ClickHouse/ClickHouse/docs/en/query_language/table_functions/index.md

 * [CREATE TABLE AS <table_function()>](../create.md#create-table-query) query.

-    A method for creating a table.
+    It's one of the methods of creating a table.

 * [FROM](../select.md#select-from) clause of the `SELECT` query.